amagallo/amagallo/README.md

 ## 🔍 What I build

 ### 🧪 Neuromorphic Hardware Development
-- Simulated VHDL-AMS circuits representing simplified neuronal dynamics
+- **Circuit simulation** of circuits in VHDL-AMS representing simplified neuronal dynamics
-- Symbolic translation of analog behavior into SMT constraints using Z3
+- **Symbolic translation** of analog behavior into SMT constraints using Z3
-- Full traceability graph (Requirements → Properties → Implementation → Verification)
+- **Full traceability** graph (Requirements → Properties → Implementation → Verification)
-- Compliance with DO-254 and DO-333 standards (critical systems engineering)
+- **Compliance** with DO-254 and DO-333 standards (critical systems engineering)

 > *“The final traceability model came to me while gazing out the window — I realized the project wasn’t just about circuits, but about epistemology: how we know that what we’ve built works as we intended.”*

 ### 🧠 Human Connectome Analysis
-- Analyzed effective connectomes using Rolls & Deco’s resting-state algorithm
+- Analyzed **effective connectivity** using Rolls & Deco’s resting-state algorithm
-- Parsed HCP S1200 data; parcellated brain maps using the extended HCPex atlas (180×2 ROIs)
+- Processed HCP S1200 data and parcellated brain maps using the extended HCPex atlas (180×2 ROIs)
-- Extracted both resting-state and gambling task networks
+- Extracted both **resting-state** and **task-related** networks
-- Axial visualization of connectomes, aligned with dynamic fluctuations in functional connectivity
+- Axial **visualization** of connectomes, aligned with dynamic fluctuations in functional connectivity

 > *“Connectome modeling taught me how even chaotic systems leave mathematical fingerprints — and that those fingerprints tell stories.”*

 ### 🧱 Tiny Compiler Design
-- Designed a full compiler toolchain for Tiny, a procedural programming language
+- Designed a **full compiler** toolchain for **Tiny**, a procedural programming language
 - AST implementation in Java 17 using record types, memoized reflection dispatch
-- Custom p-code virtual machine (VM) with typed instructions, stack frames, memory manager
+- Custom **p-code virtual machine** with typed instructions, stack frames, memory manager
 - Structured types (arrays, records, pointers), by-reference / by-value handling, exception control
 - VM memory modeled on two-level RAM structures with FAT-style dynamic heap